One-piece housing machined from a solid block of 6061-T6 aircraft-grade aluminum

 Removable Barlow offers two different magnifications (25mm=1X, 12mm=2X)

-NEW All stainless steel/Nylon hardware
+NEW All Stainless Steel hardware

 Positive, zero reticle backlash/shift, spring-loaded ball bearing reticle table/stage movement